-A closure cost estimate for La Colorada prepared according to State of Nevada approved SRCE methodology is updated every year.
-Pan American has estimated the present value of the final site reclamation costs for the La Colorada mine to be approximately \$8.1 million effective December 31, 2019.
+A closure cost estimate for La Colorada prepared according to State of Nevada approved SRCE methodology is updated every year for unit costs and discount rates, and every other year for physical disturbance.
+Pan American has estimated the present value of the final site reclamation costs for the La Colorada mine to be approximately \$7.2 million effective December 31, 2020.
 See "Narrative Description of the Business - Environment, Community and Sustainability" for further disclosure regarding forward-looking statements related to reclamation costs.

-In 2019, total capital additions at La Colorada were approximately \$20.8 million, with \$11.1 million invested in expenditures related to the expansion activities, including exploration on the new skarn mineralization.
+In 2020, total capital additions at La Colorada were approximately \$29.4 million, with \$11.0 million invested in expenditures related to the expansion activities, including exploration on the new skarn mineralization.

-Capital investments for the La Colorada mine in 2020 will total between \$31.5 million to \$34.5 million.
-In addition to sustaining capital investments of between \$15.5 million and \$16.5 million relating to underground mechanization equipment additions, mine equipment refurbishments and replacements, underground ventilation infrastructure improvements, tailing storage facility expansions and near-mine exploration, we also expect to invest between \$16.0 million and \$18.0 million in project capital spending for continued exploration drilling and early stage engineering and metallurgical testing on the newly discovered skarn deposit.
+Capital investments for the La Colorada mine in 2021 are anticipated to total between \$77.0 million to \$84.5 million.
+In addition to sustaining capital investments of between \$27.0 million and \$29.5 million relating to underground ventilation infrastructure improvements, mine equipment replacement and refurbishments, tailing storage facility expansions and near-mine exploration, we also expect to invest between \$50 million and \$55 million in project capital spending relating to the skarn project for infill drilling, early stage engineering, metallurgical testing, completion of a preliminary economic assessment, and some investment to advance certain longer-term infrastructure items.